-- To support checking of SQLCODE or SQLSTATE values. variables by this name may be declared in the host variable declare section (if neither is declared, SQLCODE is assumed during precompilation). - · C null-terminated strings are padded with blanks and always include a null-terminating character, even if truncation occurs. - The FOR UPDATE clause is optional for all columns to be updated in a positioned UPDATE. - A searched UPDATE or DELETE requires SELECT privilege on the object table of the UPDATE or DELETE statement if a column of the object table is referenced in the search condition or on the right hand side of the assignment clause. - A column function that can be resolved using an index (for example MIN or MAX) will also check for nulls and return warning SQLSTATE 01003 if there were any nulls. - An error is returned when a duplicate unique constraint is included in a CREATE or ALTER TABLE statement. - An error is returned when no privilege is granted and the grantor has no privileges on the object (otherwise a warning is returned).
+- To support error SQLCODE or SQLSTATE checking, an SQLCA must be declared in the application code. - C null-terminated strings are padded with blanks and always include a null-terminating character, even if truncation occurs. - The FOR UPDATE clause is optional for all columns to be updated in a positioned UPDATE. - A searched UPDATE or DELETE requires SELECT privilege on the object table of the UPDATE or DELETE statement if a column of the object table is referenced in the search condition or on the right hand side of the assignment clause. - A column function that can be resolved using an index (for example MIN or MAX) will also check for nulls and return warning SQLSTATE 01003 if there were any nulls. - An error is returned when a duplicate unique constraint is included in a CREATE or ALTER TABLE statement. - An error is returned when no privilege is granted and the grantor has no privileges on the object (otherwise a warning is returned).